-If you’re wondering whether this is absolutely necessary, go to your product performance report in Google Analytics, then check against those Item IDs in Google Shopping.
+If you’re wondering whether this is absolutely necessary, go to your product performance report in Google Analytics, then check against those Item IDs in Google Channel.
 If those products are already getting a healthy amount of traffic, congrats!

 But if not, a dedicated top-sellers campaign is a great way to ensure your top-sellers aren’t getting smothered by other products.
 To set a set of Gold Pan campaigns that include products on sales, here’s a view of what your overall campaign Shopping structure would look like: